joy2018wang/datalakeproject/README.md

-# Build a spakify data warehouse
+# Build a spakify data Lake
 As the business grows, spartify wants to get business insights from current users and their song plays, to expand market and customer retention rate.
-For example, if we can find out which artists are most popular, we can try to add more songs from the artist.
-For example, we can check what weekday and what hour the APP is mostly used.
+For example, once we can find out which artists are most popular, we can try to add more songs from the artist.
+For example, we can check what week days and what hours the APP is mostly used.

 Sparkify originally stores songs and events in JSON files.
 To get business insights quickly and efficiently, this project builds a data warehouse on Redshift cluster.
 Following the STAR schema, there is a FACT table and several dimenions tables.

+# The data lake is built using SPARK from data stored in AWS S3

 # Schema